• Skip to primary navigation

 Coming from the coastal town of Mangalore in south India, I have grown up feasting on these tropical delights during the summers!

-Saasam is a coconut based curry with a dash of mustard seeds or as we call it “saasam” (in Konkani, our language) blended into them along with just a couple of dry red chillies giving it a unique flavor.
-Like any traditional Konkani coconut masala curry, tamarind is not added as pineapple lends the tanginess or sour element to the dish.
+Saasam is a coconut based curry with a dash of mustard seeds, or as we call it “saasam” (in Konkani, our language), blended along with just a couple of dry red chilies giving it a unique flavor.

-Jaggery is added to sweeten the whole mixture.
-Traditionally, chunks of fresh pineapple are mixed in with jusicy and sweet mango cubes in coconut gravy.
 But in our house, we cook the pineapple along with jaggery, let it cool and then add the mangoes and coconut masala giving the pineapples a wonderful texture and flavor!

 Tempering it with mustard seeds and curry leaves in coconut oil is optional.
+I have not added any tempering.

-If you are short on time, you can stir in fresh pineapple chunks into the coconut gravy along with the mangoes.
-Most houses prefer to follow this method.
+(If you are short on time, you can stir in fresh pineapple chunks into the coconut gravy along with the mangoes.
+Most houses prefer to follow this method).

 With Ugadi or New Year’s Day for people in Karnataka, Maharashtra and Andhra Pradesh (in India), coming up, I decided to share this simple but exotic and festive Mangalorean delight to my gourmet Facebook group Healthy WellthyCuisines for the theme #UgadiSpecial where you an check out other awesome Ugadi specials too!